Enhanced cooperation: Unified Patent Court

 After two regulations utilising enhanced cooperation to establish a European Union patent of unitary effect were approved for 25 participating states (all but Italy, Spain and Croatia, which subsequently acceded to the EU in July 2013) by the European Parliament on 11 December 2012 the documents were formally adopted as regulation E.U.
 1257 and 1260 of 2012 on 17 December 2012, and entered into force in January 2013.
-The provisions will apply once an accompanying Agreement on a Unified Patent Court enters into force.
+The provisions apply since the accompanying Agreement on a Unified Patent Court entered into force on June 1, 2023.
 Due to a ruling by the Court of Justice of the European Union that the proposed Unified Patent Court (UPC) was not compatible with European Union law, it was decided that the court would be established by an intergovernmental treaty between the participating states outside the framework of the EU.
 The Agreement on a Unified Patent Court was published by the Council of the European Union on 11 January 2013, and was signed on 19 February 2013 by 24 EU member states, including all states participating in the enhanced cooperation measures except Bulgaria and Poland, while Italy, which did not originally join the enhanced cooperation measures but subsequently signed up, did sign the UPC agreement.
 The agreement is open for accession to all remaining EU member states, and Bulgaria signed the agreement on 5 March after finalizing their internal procedures.
 Meanwhile, Poland decided to wait to see how the new patent system works before joining due to concerns that it would harm their economy.
-States which do not participate in the unitary patent regulations can still become parties to the UPC agreement, which would allow the new court to handle European patents validated in the country.
-Entry into force for the UPC will take place after 13 states (including Germany, France and the United Kingdom as the three states with the most patents in force) have ratified the Patent Court agreement, but not before 1 January 2014.
+States which do not participate in the unitary patent regulations can still become parties to the UPC agreement, which would allow the new court to handle European patents validated in the member state.
+Entry into force for the UPC for 17 member states took place on June 1, 2023 after 13 states (including Germany, France and Italy as the three states with the most patents in force) ratified the Unified Patent Court agreement.
+On 1 September 2024 Romania became the 18th member, following its ratification in May 2024.